HaisiYi/Bayexer/README.md

 * **-c**    the minimum P to be trusted [0.95]

-If the maximum posteriori probability of a sequenced index is smaller than this value, it is labelled 'untrusted'.
+If the maximum posteriori probability of a sequenced index is smaller than this value, it will be labelled 'untrusted'.

 * **-l**    the minimum occurence frequency of a sequenced index to be considered in the Bayes Module [10]

-If the total occurrences of a sequenced index is lower than this value, it is labelled 'untrusted'.
+If the total occurrences of a sequenced index is lower than this value, it will be labelled 'untrusted'.

 * **--help**    this help information
 * **--dev**    for develop use only